MicrosoftDocs/power-platform/power-platform/admin/supported-email-service-configurations-server-side-synchronization.md

 ---
 # Supported email service configurations for server-side synchronization

-Depending on your [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps installation, you may be deciding whether to use server-side synchronization or the Email Router/[!INCLUDE[pn_Outlook_short](../includes/pn-outlook-short.md)] synchronization.
+Depending on your Dynamics 365 apps installation, you may be deciding whether to use server-side synchronization or the Email Router/[!INCLUDE[pn_Outlook_short](../includes/pn-outlook-short.md)] synchronization.
 This following table lists what is supported by server-side synchronization for each type of installation.
 Later in this topic, you can read about the scenarios that aren’t supported by server-side synchronization.

 > [!IMPORTANT]
 > - The information here includes the POP3/SMTP and IMAP/SMTP systems supported by [!INCLUDE[cc_Microsoft](../includes/cc-microsoft.md)].
 Although other POP3/SMTP and IMAP/SMTP systems might work with Customer Engagement (on-premises), those systems were not tested by [!INCLUDE[cc_Microsoft](../includes/cc-microsoft.md)] and are not supported.